transcriptaze/vpd/README.md

    in 2019.
 Please follow the installation instructions on the [Sass homepage](https://sass-lang.com) to install the current version.

-2. The web-app is not bundled because I cannot for the life of figure out how to resolve all the wasm dependencies.
+2. The _web app_ is not bundled because I cannot for the life of me figure out how to resolve all the wasm dependencies.

 ### Build instructions